garrandall/popular-music-data/tracks/green-chri-tma--stan-freberg.md

 SCROOGE: What do you mean?

-CRATCHET: Well, I was just going to send cards out showing the three wise men following the Star of Bethlehem...
+CRATCHET: Well, I was just going to send cards out showing the three wise men following the Star of Bethlehem

 SCROOGE: I get it!
 And they're bearing your spices.
 Now that's perfect